zoom/zoom-chatbot-claude-sample/readme.md

 # Zoom-Anthropic-Chatbot

-This project is a Zoom chatbot that uses the Anthropics API to provide responses.
+This project is a Zoom Team Chat App that uses the Anthropics API to provide responses in Zoom Team Chat.

 ## Prerequisites